frequency-chain/frequency/designdocs/capacity.md

 1. Dispatched origin is Signed by Staker.
 2. A Target MSA account must be a Registered Provided.
 3. A token amount staked must not be greater than the free balance.
-4. A Staker can only target an MSA of a Registered Provider.
-5. A Staker can stake multiple times and target different providers.
+4. A Staker can stake multiple times and target different providers.
-6. The token amount staked is to remain [locked](https://paritytech.github.io/substrate/master/frame_support/traits/trait.LockableCurrency.html) with reason [WithdrawReasons::all()](https://paritytech.github.io/substrate/master/frame_support/traits/tokens/struct.WithdrawReasons.html#method.all).
+5. The token amount staked is to remain [locked](https://paritytech.github.io/substrate/master/frame_support/traits/trait.LockableCurrency.html) with reason [WithdrawReasons::all()](https://paritytech.github.io/substrate/master/frame_support/traits/tokens/struct.WithdrawReasons.html#method.all).
-7. Capacity is generated with a configurable capacity-generating function.
+6. Capacity is generated with a configurable capacity-generating function.
-8. Target Registered Provider is issued generated Capacity.
+7. Target Registered Provider is issued generated Capacity.
-9. Target Registered Provider issued Capacity becomes available at the start of the next Epoch Period.
+8. Target Registered Provider issued Capacity becomes available at the start of the next Epoch Period.
-10. Stakers can increase their staking amount.
+9. Stakers can increase their staking amount.

 Note that we are considering allowing locked tokens to be used to pay transaction fees.